310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 There are a lot of things I don’t like about ES and our agency, but that doesn’t mean I think they’re all hateful, evil beings to be trampled on.

-There have been just as many happy, grateful things that have happened to me at ES.
+There have been just as many things that have happened to me at ES that made me feel happy or grateful.
 And there are also a lot of people I love there.
 {% endbubble %}

 {% bubble Shinobu norsmile %}